Implementing Access Control Domain Restrictions for Web Fonts

 Font Type Implementation Example

-EOT Use the Microsoft Web Embedding Fonts Tool (WEFT) to set access restrictions to the domains.
+EOT The Microsoft Web Embedding Fonts Tool (WEFT) can be used to set access restrictions to domains.
+However, this app is no longer available for download from the Microsoft Typography Site.

 Related Information